I don't always share new episodes of the “My Favorite Mistake” podcast with you here, but when I do… it's a Lean practitioner.

 His Sensei on Being Called a Sensei:

 “So I called my sensei “sensei” and towards the end of our time together, he'd let me know that he never liked being called sensei.

 He told me many times that there's no experts in lean.
 There's just people that have been at it longer.

 And those people owe it to the other people to pass that knowledge on.

 So, and then he also admitted that sensei is a term of respect and he understood that, but he much preferred to be called “friend” and, and you know, this as a fact for me, I take that very seriously.
 So I'd rather be called friend.

 Past Lean Blog Content Featuring Bob Rush:

-Here is an excerpt from Bob's chapter in the book Practicing Lean:Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Here is an excerpt from Bob's chapter in the book Practicing Lean:What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Gerald Harris on Lean Leadership Lessons From Automotive Manufacturing, Consulting, and Healthcare - October 4, 2022